 Digital Course Materials

-Community College of Philadelphia and Barnes & Noble have partnered to offer what we call “Digital Course Materials” courses, which use digital materials instead of physical textbooks.
+Community College of Philadelphia and Follett Higher Education Group have partnered to offer what we call “Digital Course Materials” courses, which use digital materials instead of physical textbooks.
 Students pay a discounted e-book rate, and the materials will be available on the first day of class.
 This reduces overall costs for students, who receive the lowest price available for the course materials.

 Courses Using Digital Course Materials

-The costs and cost differential is subject to change.
+The costs and the cost differential is subject to change.